 - 3 bigger potatoes cut into small cubes

 - 500 gram white cabbage ( ½ head) shredded

 - 250 grams smoked sausage (polish kielbasa) sliced

 - 1 teaspoon apple cider vinegar or as much as you desire

 - In a large pot, fry onion until translucent.

 - Reduce to moderate heat.
-Add garlic, allspice, peppercorns, caraway seeds and paprika.
+Add garlic, caraway seeds, allspice, peppercorns and paprika.
 Let it fry for a few seconds.
-(Don't wait too long, paprika burns quickly).
+Note: Don't wait too long; paprika can burn quickly.

-- Pour in the stock; add cubed potatoes, finely chopped cabbage and bay leaves.
-Cover with a lid, bring to gentle boil and cook for 20 minutes.
+- Add cubed potatoes, bay leaves and finely chopped cabbage.
+Cover the pot with a lid, bring to a gentle boil and cook for 20 minutes.

-- Add sausages, season with salt and continue cooking for 10 minutes.
+- Add sausages, season soup with salt and continue cooking for 10 more minutes.

-- Take off the heat and stir in the double cream.
+- Take the soup off the heat and stir in the cream.

 - Add vinegar in small steps; stir each time to combine.
 Add as much or as little as you desire.

 - Note: If you see any spices and bay leaves, you can remove them before serving.